Pinus strobus: Description

 Like most members of the white pine group, Pinus subgenus Strobus, the leaves ("needles") are coniferous, occurring in fascicles (bundles) of five, or rarely three or four, with a deciduous sheath.
 The leaves are flexible, bluish-green, finely serrated, and 5–13 cm long.

 The seed cones are slender, 8–16 cm long (rarely longer than that) and 4–5 cm broad when open, and have scales with a rounded apex and slightly reflexed tip, often resinous.
 The seeds are 4–5 mm long, with a slender 15–20 mm wing, and are dispersed by wind.
 Cone production peaks every 3 to 5 years.

 The branches are spaced about every 18 inches on the trunk with five or six branches appearing like spokes on a wagon wheel.
 Eastern white pine is self-fertile, but seeds produced this way tend to result in weak, stunted, and malformed seedlings.
 Mature trees are often 200–250 years old, and some live over 400 years.
 A tree growing near Syracuse, New York, was dated to 458 years old in the late 1980s and trees in Michigan and Wisconsin were dated to roughly 500 years old.

+White pines will form strong, dominant roots that are similar to taproots then will later develop lateral roots from terminal shoots during propagation.